 Hi I’m Emily!
 Thank you for considering me to be your doula.
-I love all things pregnancy: birth, mothers, and babies!
-I have been married for more than 9 years and I am a mother to one sweet angel baby and a little miracle, rainbow, infertility baby girl Madeline born at home June of 2014.
-We live in Taylorsville Utah.
-My husband is a computer engineer and works for the University of Utah.
-We are nerds at heart.
+I love all things pregnancy: birth, families, and babies!
+I have been married to my best friends and partner since 2006 and we enjoy spending time with our two beautiful girls!
+Madeline born at home in Taylorsville Utah June of 2014 and Elizabeth born at home in Midvale Utah July 2019.
+We have struggled with infertility and pregnancy loss through much of our marriage and we feel very lucky to be their parents after so many years and wanting and wishing for them!
+We currently live in Midvale Utah.
 We love all things games.
 Board games, card games, and VIDEO games!
 I’m not afraid to admit it.
-We play Mario party and other Nintendo games like they are going out of style.
-I love to read and Harry Potter is me absolute favorite!
-I could never get tired of it.
+I also love to read when I get the chance and we visit the library in our neighborhood nearly every week.
+We get a whole bag a fun books to read with the girls and mom gets an awesome novel and then I get to return it unread nearly ever time because I can't make the time!
 I love to swim and hike.
 I love the outdoors, but not the bugs!
-I love staying up late and sleeping in (but out baby disagrees!)
-I love being a mother and I feel incredibly blessed to be able to do what I love, what I am passionate about, which is support mothers and families in pregnancy, birth and new parenthood
+I love staying up late and sleeping in (but our kids disagree!)
+I love being a mother and I feel incredibly honored to be able to do what I love, what I am passionate about, which is supporting growing families as they navigate the journey of pregnancy, birth, and new parenthood.

-At this realization I began to learn and devour any information I could on natural birth.
+At this realization I began to learn and devour any information I could on pregnancy and birth.
 I became obsessed!
 I attended my first live birth and it was magical, I was in awww.
 I would spend my life supporting woman in labor.
 I was home.
 I decided that nursing was not my path, but midwifery was!
 I completed a year of midwifery school before I discovered I was pregnant with my own child.
 I am not sure what the future holds.
-For now my midwifery education in on hold as I enjoy every blissful moment with my own baby, but my career of helping and support birthing woman is full steam ahead!
+For now my midwifery education in on hold as I enjoy our babies while they are still young, but my career of helping and support growing families is full steam ahead!
 I continue to attended numerous conferences and classes on all topics of pregnancy and birth to keep my skills relevant and my knowledge fresh.
-I make a habit of staying informed of new studies, I continue to read and grow my knowledge.
+I make a habit of staying informed of new studies and recommendations, I continue to read and grow my knowledge and skills.

 I am experienced in supporting birthing woman in hospitals, at homes, and in birthing centers.
 Although I don’t use any of my clinical skills as a doula (I won’t check your blood pressure or your cervix, I don’t prescribe medication or perform procedures) I think my strength as a doula lies in my years of experience with birth, in my midwifery education, and in my experience working in the hospital.
 I can see and understand why the medical staff might recommend a certain test, procedure, or intervention.
 I can help you understand the medical language they use and help you communicate your plans and wishes back in a way they will understand.
 I will help you ask the right questions and to learn about all your options.
 I can provide you with as much research and information as you want from trusted resources to help make the best choice for you and your baby and then help to make sure your wishes are respected.
 I am a strong advocate.
 I love what I do as a doula and I would love to have the chance to meet you.